-Over 650 pictures shown in my image galleries are available as paper prints, framed artwork, or ready-to-hang canvas, metal and acrylic pieces.
-Or include one of my images in a branded promotional product for your business.
+Over 650 pictures shown in my image galleries are available as paper prints at any size, or ready-to-hang canvas, metal and acrylic pieces.

 All great advertising begins with a great visual.